 But, this isn’t as simple as it sounds.
 As a buyer, you should stick to the following tactics and strategies before making a home offer.

 1. Know The Seller’s Motivation

 Try to find out the reason why the seller is selling.
 A good real estate agent would gather information about the seller from the listing agent as well as other sources.
 This will help you to understand their needs and tweak your offer accordingly.
 If the seller wants to move to another city, for instance, and needs to make a quick sale, you know you can wrap up the deal quickly with the right offer.

 Other Offers to the Seller

 You need to know about any other offers that the home seller has received; these will shape your offer too.
-Your offers to be in the same range so to make the seller consider it.
+Your offers are to be in the same range so as to make the seller consider them.
 You want to be part of the negotiations at the very least.

 Rationalize your Offer

 Do your research about the house that you intend to buy.
 Check listing price and historical data about its ownership.
 Also, find out about the sales of houses nearby.
 Once you make an offer, do make it a point to explain the rationale to the seller.
 For example, if a similar apartment was sold for an X amount of money, but your offer is lower.
 It could be because the apartment in question requires major repair work.

 Sellers are usually sensitive about their homes.
 Even if you are making a lowball offer, give your reasoning politely and humbly so that the seller doesn’t feel insulted.
 You don’t want to put them off.
 The goal is to open room for negotiation.